NeatsTopFoo/Cirno_TV-And-Friends/README.md

 - Retextures:
   - 56 Jokers (2 filtered & 4 altered by the Mature Reference setting)
   - All Blind Chips
+  - All Seals
-  - All seals
+  - All Planet Cards
+  - 11 Booster Packs
   - 3 Decks
-  - 3 Booster Packs
   - 5 Tarots
   - 2 Spectrals
-  - 12 Planets
   - 1 Enhancement
   - The title screen

+- Renames & Alters Descriptions Of:
+  - All Seals
-- Renames:
+  - All Planet Cards
   - Most blinds
   - A significant amount of retextured Jokers
-  - A couple tarot cards.
+  - 5 Tarot Cards
+  - 1 Enhancement
-  - 1 Spectral card.
+  - 1 Spectral Card
-  - Planet cards in their entirety.

 - Adds:
-  - Various fun flavour text to numerous Jokers
+  - Various fun flavour text to numerous items
-  - A couple custom card skins
+  - A few custom card skins
   - 4 custom Jokers
   - 1 new custom challenge

 All retextures and renames are optional and they're somewhat mix n' match (You can't have it rename some Jokers and not others.
-You either get all Joker renames or none.)
+You either get all Joker renames or none).

 ## Installation
 This mod requires [Lovely](https://github.com/ethangreen-dev/lovely-injector), the latest version of [Steammodded](https://github.com/Steamodded/smods) & the latest version of [Malverk](https://github.com/Eremel/Malverk).
 Without these dependencies, this mod will not function.